CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 ### External Host Address

-:::note
+:::info Path
     Administration Panel → Settings → General → Hosting → HttpsPorts
 :::

-This address points from the Web Client to the AppEngine installation.
-It has to be an HTTPS address.
+This address directs the Web Client to the AppEngine installation and must be an HTTPS address.
 By default, the address is set to localhost with the default port.
-If the address differs from the local host, it must be changed accordingly.
+If the address is different from localhost, it must be updated accordingly.

 ![External Host](./media/working-with-sap-business-one-web-client/external-host-address.webp)

-It is also required to point to the AppEngine installation from the Web client.
-This address is stored in an AppEngine configuration table in a database.
-For this address to be updated, it is required to activate a Company or deactivate and activate again if the AppEngine installation was upgraded to the 2.0.7.0 version (SLD Servers → Companies).
+It is also necessary to direct the Web Client to the AppEngine installation.
+This address is stored in an AppEngine configuration table within a database.
+To update this address, you need to activate a Company or deactivate and reactivate it if the AppEngine installation has been upgraded to version 2.0.7.0 (SLD Servers → Companies).

 ![Activate Database](./media/working-with-sap-business-one-web-client/ae-activate-database.webp)